nickstuer/zettings/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)
 [![license](https://img.shields.io/github/license/nickstuer/zettings.svg)](LICENSE)

-A lightweight, TOML-backed configuration/settings utility that that exposes project settings as standard Python dictionaries.
+A configuration/settings utility that that exposes project settings as standard Python dictionaries.

-zettings is a Python configuration library designed for simplicity and developer ergonomics.
-It loads settings data from TOML files and exposes them as standard Python dictionaries — allowing you to work with settings in a familiar, Pythonic way.
+zettings is a Python configuration library designed for simplicity.
+It loads settings data from TOML files and exposes them as standard Python dictionaries.
+This allows you to work with settings in a familiar, Pythonic way.

 ## Table of Contents